Earwig and silverfish identification guide for Idaho homes

 Key Takeaways

-• 1Earwigs have distinctive pincers (harmless) and prefer damp outdoor areas
+• 1Earwigs have distinctive pincers (harmless) and thrive in the irrigated yards across the Treasure Valley

-• 2Silverfish are silver-gray, carrot-shaped, and prefer humid indoor spaces
+• 2Silverfish are silver-gray, carrot-shaped, and need 75%+ humidity to survive Idaho's dry climate

-• 3Both indicate moisture problems - fix the moisture and reduce the pests
+• 3Both pests signal a moisture problem.
+Fix the moisture and you reduce the pests

-• 4Earwigs are mostly outdoor pests that wander inside; silverfish live indoors
+• 4Earwigs are mostly outdoor pests that wander inside.
+Silverfish live indoors year-round

-Earwigs and silverfish are two of the most common nuisance pests in Boise-area homes.
-While neither is dangerous or causes significant damage, their presence can be unsettling - especially earwigs with their distinctive pincers.
+Earwigs and silverfish are two of the most common nuisance pests our technicians find in Boise, Meridian, and Nampa homes.
+Neither is dangerous and neither causes structural damage.
+But their presence is unsettling, especially earwigs with those wicked-looking pincers on the back end.

 Earwig Identification